noumankhaliq-analytics/sql-practice-for-data-analysts/README.md

 This repository contains structured SQL practice files covering fundamental SQL concepts used in **Data Analysis and Database Management**.

+These SQL queries were part of my **SQL learning journey between 2022 and 2023**, where I practiced core database concepts and query writing using MySQL.

 The SQL queries are organized into separate text files based on topic to make learning easier and more structured.